David

 The only time he didn’t feel like he was performing was when he was with Dorian and, recently, Constanza.

 And even with her, it wasn’t easy.
-It was electricity, static he couldn’t shake.
-He liked her too much; that was the problem.
+It was electricity he couldn’t shake.
+He liked her too much.
+That was the problem.

 Her golden curls.
 Her honey-colored eyes.
 The way her sarcasm landed without effort.
-The freckles dusting her nose and cheeks like they were carefully placed for perfection.
+The freckles dusting her nose and cheeks.

 She was five-foot-three of everything he couldn’t figure out.

 “Yo.”
 Dorian bumped his shoulder lightly.
-“You’re staring at the water glass like it just disrespected your family.”
+“You’re staring at that water glass like it personally offended you.”

 David blinked.
 “Huh?”